Bernard David: Sustainability

 Since 2001, David has turned his attention to the area of sustainability.
 He has adopted the view that 'sustainability consists of fulfilling the needs of current generations without compromising the needs of future generations, while ensuring a balance between economic growth, environmental care and social well-being.'

 He believes that a systems approach to sustainability is critical—one that is based on science, and harnesses market forces to drive and fuel progress to solve large scale climate issues.

-To that end, he is the founder of the Global CO_{2} Initiative, a market-based solution to address one of the grand challenges of our planet: the impact of excessive CO_{2} emissions in our atmosphere and oceans.
-By investing in innovative approaches to capture and transform CO_{2} into commercial products, the initiative endeavors to create economically viable solutions that offer sustained climatological benefits.
+To that end, he is the founder of the Global CO_{2} Initiative, a market-based approach aimed at addressing excessive carbon dioxide emissions in the atmosphere and oceans.
+The initiative seeks to develop economically viable solutions by investing in technologies that capture CO₂ and convert it into commercial products, thereby providing long-term climatological benefits.

 Mr. David was also a commissioner on the Energy Transitions Commission, a diverse group of global leaders from corporate, governmental, academic and non-profit backgrounds who believe the evolution of energy systems is not a single change, but is made up of many different, but inter-connected energy transitions.
 The group aims to inform what it will take to create credible, accelerating transitions towards universal, clean energy systems across the world.

 Using informed commerce (market-based solutions), Bernard helped to create Captura.
 Captura designed a solution that removes CO_{2} from the ocean and harnesses its ability to heal the climate—a process known as Direct Ocean Capture (DOC).

 After David's life-altering heart attack, he discovered the power of plant-based foods to solve health and climate issues.
 He realized the need to feed 10 billion people on planet Earth by 2050 with nutritious and sustainable food, taking climate impact into account.
 David therefore founded and served as chairman of the Board of The ISH Company.
 The ISH Company is on a mission to create innovative, sustainable, and healthy (ISH) food that transforms the way we eat; it was sold in early 2025.